-Before joining the group, Alysha obtained an internship in the Centre for Research in Infectious Diseases, carrying out a project investigating novel tubulin dynamics under specific transfection conditions.
-During this internship, Alysha gained a large amount of wet lab experience and decided that a life in research was what she wanted to pursue.
-Though wet-lab work was enjoyable, Alysha had always had an interest in computational biology and decided to work in the Infection Genomics group in DCU for her final year thesis, correcting the annotation and furthering the assembly of a tropical parasite Leishmania naiffi.
-During this project, Alysha began to develop her computational biology skills, she discovered potential new genes, studied copy number variation and allocated contigs throughout the genome.
-Work from Alysha’s thesis has been incorporated into the following publication: http://rsos.royalsocietypublishing.org/content/5/4/172212 https://www.biorxiv.org/content/early/2017/12/14/233148
+Before joining our group, Ali obtained an internship in the Centre for Research in Infectious Diseases, carrying out a project investigating novel tubulin dynamics under specific transfection conditions.
+During her final year research project in the Infection Genomics group in DCU, Ireland, she further improved the assembly of a tropical parasite Leishmania naiffi.
+Work from Ali’s final year project has been incorporated into the following publication: http://rsos.royalsocietypublishing.org/content/5/4/172212 https://www.biorxiv.org/content/early/2017/12/14/233148